 TMA is a 501(c)(3) nonprofit organization that works to serve those who are affected by neuro-immune diseases, like Transverse Myelitis (TM), Acute Disseminated Encephalomyelitis (ADEM), Neuromyelitis Optica (NMO), Optic Neuritis (ON), to name just a few.

 Neuro-immune diseases can happen to anyone, affecting both children and adults at any age and causing disability or even paralysis.

 180 Medical helps sponsor this event, as some of our own customers are affected by neuro-immune diseases, one of whom will be participating in this year’s Walk-Run-N-Roll event for the very first time.
 And this is his story, written by his caring mother Liz:

-After hundreds of hours of therapies, hospital stays and specialist appointments, 5 years have passed, and we’ve all managed to grow stronger and learn more than we could have ever imagined!
+After hundreds of hours of therapies, hospital stays, and specialist appointments, 5 years have passed, and we’ve all managed to grow stronger and learn more than we could have ever imagined!
 Drew has continued to face challenges head-on and perseveres with his beaming smile and a twinkle in his eye.
-He endures his limited mobility with the help of braces, forearm crutches and walker (a wheelchair for long days) but longs to be “normal” most days.
-Luckily, he has found supportive friends, continued encouragement from family, and his special abilities in wheelchair basketball, drawing and archery.
+He endures his limited mobility with the help of braces, forearm crutches, and a walker (a wheelchair for long days) but longs to be “normal” most days.
+Luckily, he has found supportive friends, continued encouragement from family, and his special abilities in wheelchair basketball, drawing, and archery.

 About the Transverse Myelitis Association